 If you fail to use lawn and garden sprinklers properly, you could be wasting water.
 An unmonitored sprinkler may be sending your water into the street and down storm drains.

 It’s also important to make sure your sprinklers run at optimal times.
 Watering in the morning when the air is cooler and there’s less wind means the water won’t evaporate as quickly as it would during the afternoon.
 Watering at night, however, can encourage lawn diseases.

 9. Overwatering your lawn

 Grass needs less water than you might think.
-Although water is the most important factor in the survival of grass, too much water will damage turf, reports the University of Arkansas Cooperative Extension Service.
+Although water is the most important factor in the survival of grass, too much water can damage turf, reports the University of Arkansas Cooperative Extension Service.